Humanitec-DemoOrg/aws-examples/humanitec-firewall-access/Readme.md

 ```

 ## Verify Logs
+Run these commands against the cluster where the agent is installed:

 Upon installing your agent, please verify logs, this will indicate if there's an issue with your key or port.
 Below is an example of a properly running agent:
 ```
 kubectl get pods -n humanitec-agent